 Why get takeout when you could whip this up at home?
 This veggie fried rice is a great stand-by if you have leftover brown rice in the fridge or freezer.
 It is a crowd-pleaser,... and with plenty of fiber and nutrient-packed veggies, it’s oh-so-much healthier than takeout.

-1. Whisk the eggs, water, and salt together in a small bowl.
+Whisk the eggs, water, and salt together in a small bowl.
 Heat 2 teaspoons of oil in a skillet over a medium-high heat.
 Pour the eggs into the pan.
-Tip the pan from side-to-side to quickly spread the eggs into a thin omelet.
-When the eggs are just set, slide onto a plate, roll and cut into ¼-inch strips and then across into a dice.
+Tip the pan side-to-side to quickly spread the eggs into a thin omelet.
+When the eggs have just set, slide onto a plate.
+Roll, cut into ¼-inch strips, and then cut across into a dice.
 Set aside.

-5. Add the diced eggs, and the soy sauce and sugar mixture to the vegetables.
-Cook stirring until they are well coated.
+Add the diced eggs and the soy sauce mixture to the vegetables.
+Cook, stirring until they are well coated.
 Add the cooked rice and stir to mix.
-Add the peas and any liquid in their pot.
+Add the peas and scallions, along with any water from the pot.
 Stir to mix.
 Cook until the rice has heated through.

-6. Add the remaining scallions, the shredded cabbage, bean sprouts, and cilantro.
+Add the remaining scallions, the shredded cabbage, bean sprouts, and cilantro.
 Toss together until well mixed.
-Once the cabbage has wilted, check for seasoning and serve immediately.
+Once the cabbage has wilted, check for seasoning.
+Serve immediately.

 Dishes like these are fantastic ways to empty your fridge of leftovers.
 You can put in anything you like.
-If you are vegan, instead of eggs use firm tofu cut into a small dice, if you are a carnivore add shredded chicken in step 3 with the onion and carrots.
-Add diced bell pepper at this time too if you have some to spare.
+If you are vegan, instead of eggs, use firm tofu cut into a small dice.
+If you are a carnivore, add shredded chicken in step 3 with the onion and carrots.
+Add diced bell pepper at step 3, too, if you have some to spare.